z0day/Windows-10-hardening/Readme.md

 - Paid, _not all of them of course_
 - Windows own Defender is "enough" if you really need want an AV (see AV-Tests.org)
-- Reputation based detection is mostly powered by the cloud (those data are submitted by you)
+- Reputation based detection is mostly powered by the cloud (those data are submitted by ... you!)
-- [Data leaks](https://arstechnica.com/information-technology/2017/01/antivirus-is-bad/) because of "cloud features" (of course you can disable the cloud in most AV's like in Kaspersky buit not in every AV)
+- [Data leaks](https://arstechnica.com/information-technology/2017/01/antivirus-is-bad/) because of "cloud features" (of course you can disable the cloud in most AV's like in Kaspersky, but not in every AV!)
 - Trust, why trust another vendor when you already decided to trust MS (by installing Windows and accepting their EULA?)
 - Higher CPU/RAM consumption (especially during scans)
 - [Unnecessary](https://blog.emsisoft.com/en/30508/antivirus-is-all-snake-oil-and-harms-your-security-yeah-nah/)
 - Possible OS slow-downs
+- [Bugs](https://bugs.chromium.org/p/project-zero/issues/list?can=1&q=owner%3Ataviso%40google.com) (like in every software)
 - Higher network usage because of program updates & signature updates
 - AV can be a risk by itself due to software bugs (I know it affects every software I install) but a lot of AV's installing their own certificate to analyze or intercept into your traffic which is dangerous (TLS breakage e.g. Avast).
 - [Google does not use an AV product](https://nakedsecurity.sophos.com/2014/07/09/googles-android-security-chief-dont-bother-with-anti-virus-is-he-serious/) (_I think they know best cause they have a huge experience_)
 - Hackers can check their products against VirusTotal and other engines/signatures to check if they are fully undetectable (fud).
 - _An AV is not an replacement for your brain_ (not an argument but brings us right to the point of this little guide and why you should harden Windows 10)